What is a Credit Limit, and Why is it Important?

 - Proceed according to the issuer’s instructions, filling in all requested information

-Usually, the customer service representatives you’ll speak to will be authorized to increase your credit limit a small amount if they think you deserve it, usually no more than $1,000.
-If you’d like a larger increase, you’re probably going to generate a hard inquiry on your credit report since you’re requesting a significant additional line of credit.
+Usually, the customer service representatives you’ll speak to will be authorized to increase your credit limit a small amount based on your account history with the issuer.
+If you’d like a larger increase, you’re probably going to get a hard inquiry on your credit report since you’re requesting a significant additional line of credit.

 Requesting a credit limit increase over the phone is much like the online request described above.
 On the phone, however, you’ll want to prepare some information beforehand.
 You may not end up needing all of it.